andrrowens/campfinderCO-backend/README.md

 The following steps are to set up and get started with the backend of the project.

 # Git Clone
-  To start you'll need to have your Mac vers (Mac users) or WSL2 (Windows Users) set up

 > Go to:  https://github.com/andrrowens/camp-finder-backend